open-infrastructure-labs/caerus-udf/README.md

 1.	**Caerus Registry**:
     1.	**Redis Cluster**: it is a storage-side service (dockers cluster) that plays two roles.
 First, it acts as a streaming source for storage events, this is the common part for both serverless and standalone options.
 Second, in standalone mode, it acts as a repository for UDFs (this can be migrated to Docker Hub is needed in the future).
     1.	**Docker Hub**: In serverless mode, we will use Openfaas scheme which uses Docker Hub (public and private) as UDFs repository
+1.	**Caerus Faas**:
-1.	**Caerus Faas (client)**: A modified version of Openfaas client library (from a public github source) that is part of the Caerus UDF Service, allow it to send request to Openfaas framework in serverless mode.
+     1. **Caerus Faas Client**: A modified version of Openfaas client library (from a public github source) that is part of the Caerus UDF Service, allow it to send request to Openfaas framework in serverless mode.
 Our major contributions are adding authentication support, updating code and depend libraries (e.g. from okhttp to okhttp3 etc.).
+     1. **Openfaas Framework**: A set of commands, configurations and instrcutions to set up Openfaas platform for Caerus UDF support.
 1.	**Caerus S3 CLI (with UDF support)**: A CLI built based on AWS S3 SDK that can support standard storage operations by using standard AWS S3 protocols, PUT, GET, DELETE, COPY and LIST with UDF support.
 The major difference of this CLI comparing with other similar product is that we have the ability to process UDF request as part of storage requests for direct invocation of UDFs.
 1.	**Caerus UDF Functions**:
     1. A complete **serverless UDF** example that compiles, publishes and deploys UDF as an Openfaas serverless function that combines user defined function and common boilerplate code.
 It will read/write to storage directly via storage client.